rumq/java-corejava-book/pages/v1ch12Concurrency.md

 A thread is in the *terminated* state when it has exited.
 It can no longer be scheduled for execution.
 It is terminated either by normal termination or by an uncaught exception.

 ## 12.3 Thread Properties

+We'll discuss the following thread properties:

+### 12.3.1 Interrupting Threads

+A thread exits when its `run` method returns or when an uncaught exception is thrown.

+If a thread has not exited, it can be interrupted.

+The `interrupt` method interrupts the thread.
+It sets a flag that indicates that the thread should be interrupted.

+The `interrupted` method tests whether the current thread has been interrupted.
+It also clears the interrupted status.

+The `isInterrupted` method tests whether the thread has been interrupted.

+The `sleep` method throws an `InterruptedException` if the thread is interrupted while sleeping.

+A run method should check the `isInterrupted` flag frequently and exit if it is set.

+### 12.3.2 Daemon Threads
+### 12.3.3 Thread Names
+### 12.3.4 Handlers for Uncaught Exceptions
+### 12.3.5 Thread Priorities

 ## 12.4 Synchronization
 ## 12.5 Thread-Safe Collections
 ## 12.6 Tasks and Thread Pools